angular/dgeni/README.md

 * `version-data` - creates a new document, which will be rendered as a JS file, containing information about the versions of angular, used for the version-changer drop-down in the web app.

+The package contains an extra tag definition that extracts the step number from tutorial documents, which enable more control over sorting of those pages.

+The package adds a number of extra templates, primarily to support the extra processors: index, pages-data, versions-data and tutorial.

 ## HTML Rendering